MMU-TWT-Class-Oct-2015/G14C_University_Subject_Selection_System/README.md

  - A user friendly system that allowed user to interact with the system to register or drop subject

 #2) Scope of the project
-- Student are able to viewed all their registered subject
+- Student are able to view all their registered subject
 - Student are able to register or drop their subject through an interface

 #3) System Requirement